 About This Tool

-We created this free self-inventory to help Christian leaders to measure how equipped they are to build a healthy, multi-ethnic organization.
+We created our self-inventory to help Christian leaders to measure how equipped they are to build a healthy, multi-ethnic organization.
 It contains 8 categories with 5 questions in each category (40 questions total).
 It is a free resource.
 Please feel free to share it with anyone that you like.
 Each question covers a topic or skill that we have found to be important with our research and work with Christian leaders.
 We recommend that you first watch our Four Essential Practices Video before taking the self-inventory.
 It provides helpful context and recommendations for using the tool.

 What topics does the inventory cover?

 - Motivations for building a multi-ethnic organization